mpcsb/testing_branch/_posts/2025-11-07-Z3-and-model-equivalence.md

     model_A(x) == model_B(x)
 ```

-If the answer is no, we want the exact violating input *X*
+If the answer is no, we want to know the exact violating input *X*.

 ## Z3 for Model Equivalence: Proving ML Models Match (or Finding the exact input where they don’t)

 **Goal**: Instead of *measuring* similarity between models, **prove** they're equivalent, and where they're not: extract the exact counterexample.

-Z3 is a **constraint solver** from Microsoft Research.
+[Z3](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) is a constraint solver from Microsoft Research.
 Optimizers try values and adjust based on results.
-Z3 doesn’t search, it doesn’t *run* the computation, it **reasons** about all possible inputs.
+Z3 doesn’t search, it doesn’t *brute forces* the computation, it **reasons** about all possible inputs.
 We state the rules, and it determines whether any input satisfies them.
 > For model equivalence, we ask: is there any x where the two models disagree?
 If yes, Z3 returns that x; if not, it proves none exists.